Do Axolotls Like to Play? In Their Own Unique Way.

 The bubbles coming out from the tank filter are also impressive to an axolotl.
 If you observe carefully, you may find your axolotl regularly lurking around the filter to enjoy the bubbles and the stream.
 Make sure the filter does not create a current that is too strong.
 Axolotls are very sensitive and can get stressed out as a result.

-Axolotls do not really require any special attention or entertainment.
-They are pretty good in occupying themselves with activities, especially if you provide them with items such as a moss ball, ping pong ball or a variety of plants.
+Axolotls do not require any special attention or entertainment.
+They are pretty good at occupying themselves with activities, especially if you provide them with items such as a moss ball, ping pong ball, or a variety of plants.
 Do not worry too much about entertainment.
-A healthy environment, good food and clean waters are much more important for your aquatic companion!
+A healthy environment, good food, and clean waters are much more important for your aquatic companion!

 Conclusion